 The DPF bit forces the discarding of any valid PAUSE frame addressed to the Ethernet controller's station address.
 If the packet is a valid PAUSE frame and is addressed to the station address (receive address [0]), the Ethernet controller does not pass the packet to host memory if the DPF bit is set to logic high.
-When DPF is cleared to 0b, a valid flow control packet is transferred via DMA.
-This bit has no affect on PAUSE operation, only the DMA function.
+The DPF bit does not affect pause frames that are addressed to the MAC control frame multicast address (01-80-C2-00-00-01).
+These frames are DMA'ed if they pass standard address filtering, including receive address 1 to 15, multicast hash filtering, or the Multicast Promiscuous bit is enabled.
+TheDPF has no affect on PAUSE operation, only the DMA function.

 The PMCF bit allows for the passing of any valid MAC control frames to the system which do not have a valid PAUSE opcode.
 In other words, the frame can have the correct MAC control frame multicast address (or the MAC station address) as well as the correct type field match with the FCT register, but does not have the defined PAUSE opcode of 0001h.
 Frames of this type are transferred to host memory when PMCF is logic high.
+The results of this filter are logically ORed into the standard filters, so even if PMCF is 0b, any MAC control frame that isn't a PAUSE frame that passes standard address filtering is DMA'ed